Things to Do in Bordeaux: Wine, Cheese and a Little Bit of Jumping

 Parking: Street parking and garages are available in the city center

-Good to Know: Bordeaux is a great base for exploring Margaux, Saint-Émilion and the surrounding wine regions
+Where to Stay: Use Bordeaux as a base for exploring Margaux, Saint-Émilion and the surrounding wine regions

-Best Time to Visit: April through October for wine tours, outdoor tastings and exploring the cityl walks
+Best Time to Visit: April through October for wine tours, outdoor tastings and relaxed city walks

 Planning More Travel in France?